tobbe-eklov/IPv4.rip/README.md

 # IPv4.rip
 Scripts to create status on https://ipv4.rip

-chech.sh fetch and clena up .se zone and then check for IPv6 for www, ns and MX. calc.sh creates the stats text ->
+chech.sh fetch and clena up .se zone and then check for IPv6 for www, ns and MX.<br>
+calc.sh creates the stats text ->

 <pre>